-The incidents listed in Table 1 are a good representation of aluminium/oxygen reactions in varying degrees and extents.
-Some can be characterized as violent exothermic reactions that involve significant quantities of aluminium while others were of a sufficiently limited severity that they were not detected at the time of the incident but only observed much later as a result of more or less routine inspections.
+The incidents listed in Table 1 are a good representation of aluminum/oxygen reactions in varying degrees and extents.
+Some can be characterized as violent exothermic reactions that involve significant quantities of aluminum while others were of a sufficiently limited severity that they were not detected at the time of the incident but only observed much later as a result of more or less routine inspections.

-It is believed that the reaction rates for all the incidents were very rapid, but a limited amount of damage resulted because the quantity of aluminium consumed was generally rather small.
-The two customer storage tanks and the mobile transport vehicle are examples of violent reactions between large quantities of aluminium and oxygen.
-Three reboiler condenser incidents had violent reactions between large quantities of LOX and aluminium [7, 30].
-The more limited reactions exemplified by evidence of molten aluminium in sealed cavities are examples of the same fundamental phenomenon but, for whatever reason, differ in the extent of the reaction and the resultant amount of energy release and damage.
+It is believed that the reaction rates for all the incidents were very rapid, but a limited amount of damage resulted because the quantity of aluminum consumed was generally rather small.
+The two customer storage tanks and the mobile transport vehicle are examples of violent reactions between large quantities of aluminum and oxygen.
+Three reboiler condenser incidents had violent reactions between large quantities of LOX and aluminum [6, 32].
+The more limited reactions exemplified by evidence of molten aluminum in sealed cavities are examples of the same fundamental phenomenon but differ in the extent of the reaction and the resultant amount of energy release and damage.